erikandre/notification-proxy/README.md

 # Notification Proxy

 **PLEASE NOTE:** This software is not meant for production use.
-It's just a prototyping tool (I developed it to be able to send socket notifications from a Parse server).
+It's just a prototyping tool (that I developed it to be able to send socket notifications from a Parse server).

 A proxy for sending notifications to multiple clients, connected over socket connections based, on http requests.
 By default the proxy opens two ports: